mortenpi/ProjectX.jl/README.md

 ### Startup script

-A `juliaenv.startup` string will be interpreted as a startup script, similar to `startup.jl`, e.g.:
+A `juliaenv.startup` string will be interpreted as a startup script, similar to a `startup.jl` file, e.g.:

 ```toml
 [juliaenv]